Lisa Posthumus Lyons: Kent County Clerk / Register of Deeds

-2018 Michigan Gubernatorial Campaign
+She was re-elected Clerk/Register in the 2020 General Election with 186,362 votes to Democratic Party candidate Devin Ortega-Ferguson's 149,803 votes.
+She is currently serving her second four-year term.
+In response to mistrust in elections and the attempts to overturn the 2020 United States presidential election, Lyons has emphasized the accuracy of voting equipment.

+Lieutenant governor candidate

 On August 15, 2018, Michigan Attorney General Bill Schuette announced Lyons as his running mate for his gubernatorial campaign.
 Her nomination was confirmed by the Michigan Republican State Convention on August 25, 2018 and she officially joined the Republican ticket as candidate for Lieutenant Governor of the State of Michigan.
 The pair lost the general election on November 6, 2018 to the Democratic ticket of Gretchen Whitmer and Garlin Gilchrist.